Bee Movie Game: Plot

 Barry and Adam chase after the car of a main defense lawyer named Layton T Montgomery, and secretly listen to a conversation between him and his associate about the human-stealing-honey case while they are in a restaurant called La Couchon.
 He sneaks into Montgomery's house along with Vanessa and Barry disguises himself as a fly in a Tron-like suit to gain access to a safe which holds papers explaining Montgomery's plan, but it is revealed to be a trick and he is attacked by a group of hornets, but he manages to defeat them.

 Barry later goes back to the grocery store as he takes pictures to get evidence on different honey-flavored products.
 However, Hector notices this, and has Montgomery send his agents to kill Barry.
 When this fails, Hector captures Adam by trapping him in glass, prompting Barry to rescue him.
 After rescuing Adam, Hector decides to have the store's sprinklers rain down to finish them off, but Barry escapes using bee reflexes.

-Critical reception
+Reception

 The game received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.

-GameZone said that the PC version "will certainly have some charm for younger players, but there are a few challenges to overcome while playing it.
-Even a 13-year old was surprised and confused when the game changed control options, moving from WASD and arrow keys to numbers, during one section."